bneil/bneil.github.io/content/now.md

 * Different note-taking strategies

 ## Exercise
-* Walking / Running a min 9k steps a day
+* Walking / Running a min 10k steps a day
   * now trying rucking with 20 pounds of weight in a backpack
+  * every other day 10 pull ups
 * At least 2 weekly 3.5 runs or more

 This page is following best practice as defined from